dinamsky/ZloBot/README.md

 Completely native malware.
 No .NET framework, or Python installation required!<br>
 Installs to the startup folder & AppData (registry start-up).<br>
 Kills all popular anti-virus and prevents installation.
 Can disable Anti-Virus which have rootkits, through deleting important A/V dlls.<br>
 BotKiller, scanner, and A/V killer are optional.
 You can easily run our software as a back-up for your bots, or install other malware on them as back-up.
-Our service is highly scale-able and isn't going anywhere.
+This network control system is highly scale-able.
 Duel-process and duel-file based persistence.
 Files are processes are re-created nearly instantly, after being removed.<br>
-Steals File-Zilla logins.
+Recovers File-Zilla logins.
 Great for getting SSH, and FTP logins.<br>
 Automatically removes some ad-ware.<br>
 Omegle spreader that spreads either a link as a cam show, or a Skype account with every line of text being completely unique to avoid detection.
 Waits for the user to type a message before responding with a reply.
 Shows typing and types human-like.
 Multi-threaded.<br>
 Deletes zone identifier on all bot files, Tor, download & executed files, and update files.
 This means that you don't get the "Would you like to run this program?" dialog, and it runs completely hidden.<br>